CosmoStats/projectofinal1-2018-all/README.md

 TODO:
  - Start a notebook to read and plot the data from http://supernovae.in2p3.fr/sdss_snls_jla/jla_likelihood_v4.tgz
  - In the same notebook define the relevant functions to describe such data
  - Make the MCMC analysis

+Participants